ElisaNguyen/tsa-explanations/README.md

 3. Run `python preprocessing/adl_data_writing.py` to generate the "long time series" data.

 ### SNN model building
+The SNN models use LIF neurons, temporal coding and were implemented as recurrent networks in discrete time trained with a fast sigmoid surrogate gradient as per tutorial of Dr. F. Zenke[^1].
+There are some changes to Dr. Zenke's original code as the membrane potential is retained in between epochs and batches to approximate sequential processing of the time series.
+Purely sequential processing requires too much computation time, which is the reason for the approximation.

+To build the models, the data has to be transformed into a *spike time, spike unit* format.
-For model training, the dataset was then split into non-overlapping windows of 900 seconds.
+The dataset was split into non-overlapping windows of 900 seconds for tuning and training.
 For the explanation experiments, the whole time series per subject is maintained.

+Three SNNs with one, two, three layers respectively are tuned and trained on the ADL task, and their predictions are explained by TSA.

+The following hyperparameters were tuned based on the NLL loss on the validation set after 20 epochs training: $\Delta t, \tau_{syn}, \tau_{mem}$, learning rate, batch size, hidden layer sizes.
+Then, the models are trained with early stopping and a patience of 20 epochs.
+The scripts to rerun the tuning and training are located in `models`, but the tuned and trained model weights are also available.

+##### Instructions
+* Run `python data/data_generation.py` to generate and save the datasets in the *times, units* format. `data/dataset900.pkl` then corresponds to the dataset used for tuning and training, while `data/dataset_max.pkl` will be used for the TSA experiments.
+*

+### Explanation extraction

+### Explanation evaluation

 [^1]: Per tutorial of Friedemann Zenke (https://github.com/fzenke/spytorch, License: http://creativecommons.org/licenses/by/4.0/)